Am0rphous/Awesome/Pen-Testing.md

 ## Blue Team

+## Payload
+- [PayloadsAllTheThings](https://github.com/swisskyrepo/PayloadsAllTheThings) - A list of useful payloads and bypass for Web Application Security and Pentest/CTF

 ## Post-Exploitation Frameworks
 - [Byob](https://github.com/malwaredllc/byob) - An open-source post-exploitation framework for students, researchers and developers. [byob.dev](https://byob.dev/)
 - [iBombShell](https://github.com/ElevenPaths/ibombshell) - Tool to deploy a post-exploitation prompt at any time